GideonFlynn/FSND-Linux-Server-Configuration/README.md

 createdb -O <db-owner> <db-name>
 exit
 ```
 Whenever you make a change to the configuration of most services in Linux, you will have to restart them for the change to take effect.
-For now use these commands:
+For now, use these commands:

 - `sudo service postgresql restart`